 Do I get a renewal card/certificate upon renewal by mail as a Business (P.E. or P.L.S or Engineer Intern or Land Surveyor Intern)?

-For P.E. or P.L.S.: You're wallet card is printed on your renewal notice top portion.
+For P.E. or P.L.S.: You're wallet card is on your renewal emailed receipt as an attached graphic.

 There's an engineer in our office for whom I need to renew the license.
 Is there a unique number assigned to him on this renewal form?
-To what address do I mail the money?
+How do I make the payment?